Prevention of Family Violence

 • work together to create positive change in our community.

-The work of the South Coast Partnership to Prevent Men’s Violence Against Women is strongly aligned to:
+The work of the Partnership to Prevent Family Violence in Bass Coast and South Gippsland is strongly aligned to:

 • Free From Violence: Victoria’s strategy to prevent family violence and all forms of violence against women